Standard wet liner inline-four engine: Standard cars

 The Standard Vanguard used the same 2,088 cc "85 mm" engine that had been developed for the tractor.
 Compression ratio remained the same at 6:1 but the valve and ignition timing were changed to suit road driving conditions and a more predictable quality of petrol.
 The governor was removed and the power output rose to 68 bhp.
 The Phase III version of the Vanguard, introduced in 1955, had a compression ratio of 7.5:1 but the power output remained at 68 hp.

 The engine was also used in two variants of the Vanguard.
 The Sportsman was a high-performance version made in 1956 and 1957 with two SU carburettors and a compression ratio of 8:1, yielding 90 hp at 4500 rpm.
 The Ensign was an economy version introduced in 1957.
 The engine in the original Ensign had its cylinders sleeved to 76 mm, giving a capacity of 1670 cc and a power output of 60 hp at 4000 rpm.
 In 1962 this was replaced by an uprated Ensign with an 86 mm bore, giving a capacity of 2138 cc and a power output of 75 hp at 4100 rpm.

 The last car to use this engine was the Standard 2000 in India.
 When it was introduced in 1986, the engine was modified with Heron combustion chamber, twin SU carburetors and a redesigned inlet manifold.
 The bore was around 84.45mm and original stroke of 92mm made it into a 2061cc engine.
-It made a claimed 83bhp@4250rpm and production ended when Standard India shut down in 1988.
+It made a claimed 83 bhp at 4250 rpm and production ended when Standard India shut down in 1988.

 Triumph cars

 Standard bought the assets of the Triumph Motor Company in 1944 and, after the Second World War, began manufacture of the Triumph Town and Country saloon and the Triumph Roadster based on pre-war Standard components.
 The drivetrain of the Roadster was replaced by the Vanguard drivetrain, including the 85 mm wet liner engine, in October 1948; the saloon's drivetrain was similarly transplanted in February 1949.

-The wet liner engine was also used in the Triumph TR series of sports cars from the TR-X and 20TS prototypes to the TR4A.
+The wet liner engine was used in all Triumph TR-series sports cars from the TR-X and 20TS prototypes to the TR4A.
 All the TRs using this engine used two SU carburettors except the TR4A, which used two Strombergs.